HOUSTON (AP)Howie Kendrick sure has a knack for the dramatic.

 ”There’s no point in being mopey about it,” he said. ”It won’t heal as fast.
 So the happier I am, the faster I’ll heal.”

-Kendrick wound up hitting .344 with 17 homers and 62 RBIs in 121 games, missing time in August with a strained left hamstring.
+He returned this year to hit .344 with 17 homers and 62 RBIs in 121 games, missing time in August with a strained left hamstring.